-- Conversational data are heavily subjective to the user present in the meeting.
+- Conversational data is heavily subjective to the user present in the meeting.
 For a third party witnessing the conversation, it may take a long time and a lot of effort to comprehend.

 - Context is an integral part of the conversation and is highly uncertain.
 It is synonymous with uncertainty similar to a non-zero sum game where it can’t be modeled as a fixed vector at any point in time.
 The modeling is always dependent on uncertain conditions.

-Conversation intelligence stands apart from traditional NLP where the hypothesis, situation and the inference communicated by the user are clearly stated and explained in a given flow.
-Whereas the conversational data is all across the place and has a clear mismatch with the existing embeddings and pre-trained models used on the scale by the NLP community.
+Conversation intelligence stands apart from traditional NLP where the hypothesis, situation and inference communicated by the user are clearly stated and explained in a given flow.
+Conversational data is all over the place and has a clear mismatch with the existing embeddings and pre-trained models used on the scale by the NLP community.
 This makes conversation intelligence beyond a curve-fitting problem and it can be transposed as a problem of making decisions under uncertainty and incomplete information.

-While deep learning problems when trained with advanced mechanisms like attention, multi-head attention tend to perform well on certain NLP tasks, in the domain of conversation, they fall prey to the problems of the train-test mismatch of conversation vs articles/other corpus.
-Secondly, it’s computation-intensive and costly to inject context.
+Deep learning problems when trained with advanced mechanisms like attention and multi-head attention tend to perform well on certain NLP tasks.
+But they don’t really work for conversations as they fall prey to the problems of the train-test mismatch of conversation vs articles/documents.
+Second, it’s computation-intensive and costly to inject context.

-As we still look for answers, let’s dig a little deeper into what both sides of the spectrum can fetch us, and a few of the approaches and aspects of hybrid learning might prove worthy.
+As we look for answers, let’s dig a little deeper into what both sides of the spectrum can fetch us, and a few of the approaches and aspects that hybrid learning might prove worthy.